moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Subscriber Priority: Specifies the priority of a subscription relative to other subscriptions in the same session.
 Lower numbers get higher priority.
 See {{priorities}}.

-* Group Order: Allows the subscriber to request Objects be delivered in Ascending (0x1) or Descending (0x2) order by group.
-See {{priorities}}.
-A value of 0x0 indicates the original publisher's Group Order SHOULD be used.
-Values larger than 0x2 are a protocol error.

 * Subscribe Parameters: The parameters are defined in {{version-specific-params}}.